 How to develop a real estate marketplace like Zillow?
 How to build a real estate and rental database like that of Zillow?
 It’s free to browse properties in Zillow.
 How does the real estate search engine makes money?

-Recognized for the expertise in building apps for real estate industry such as docu tools and Area Owl, we often come across such interrogations from our prospects.
+Recognized for the expertise in real estate software development and delivering apps such as docu tools and Area Owl, we often come across such interrogations from our prospects.
 Here we anatomize Zillow to figure out its selling points, business model, revenue streams, and technology behind the scenes.

 - Zillow is a real estate and rental marketplace, dedicated to helping homeowners, buyers, sellers, renters, real estate agents, mortgage professionals, landlords, and property managers find and share vital information about homes, real estate, mortgages, and home improvement.
 The real estate search engine makes this possible with its massive database of 110 million U.S. properties, which includes homes for rent, homes for sale, and homes currently not on the market (foreclosure, make me move).

 - Zillow also facilitates its visitors to get rent/purchase Zestimate of properties, enable them to find real estate agents, property managers, home inspectors, and get detailed information of listed properties.

 - Zillow primarily operates through its website- zillow.com and have a popular suite of mobile real estate apps, with more than two dozen apps across all major platforms.

 - Zillow operates as subsidiary of Zillow group, Inc. that houses a portfolio of the largest and most vibrant real estate and home-related brands on the web and mobile.
 Zillow, Trulia, StreetEasy, hotpads, Naked Apartments, RealEstate.com, Out East are subsidiaries of Zillow Group.